 To comply with the ISO 9001:2015 standard, you must maintain the following documentation:

 - your quality policy

 - the scope of the quality management system

 The ISO 9001:2015 no longer requires any documented procedures or a quality manual, but refers to 'documented information' instead, as the information that the organisation has to retain, control and maintain.

 The standard requires you to maintain documented information 'to the extent necessary to support the operation of processes'.
 You have the flexibility to work out what you need and how you want to document it.

 Bear in mind that documented information is used as evidence of conformance, can help provide consistency in processes, help with staff training and preservation of knowledge.

 Transition to ISO 9001:2015

 ISO 9001:2015 is the latest revision of the standard which replaced the previous 9001:2008 version in September 2015.

-If your business is certified to ISO 9001:2008, you will need to upgrade your certification to the 2015 standard before September 2018 in order to maintain compliance.
-For more information, download the ISO 9001 transition guide (PDF, 649K).
+If your business was certified to ISO 9001:2008, you had until 14 September 2018 to upgrade your certification to the 2015 standard in order to maintain compliance.
+For more information, see the ISO 9001 transition guidance.